accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Activate the **screen reader**.
 1. Fill in form input fields with values that are likely to cause input errors (e.g. entering an incorrectly formed e-mail address).
 1. Validate the form.
-1. For each field in error that has a format check, check that the error message includes a real example of an input (for example, for an e-mail address, check that the pattern "jean.schmitt@accessibilite.lu" refers to a real address).
+1. For each field in error that has a format check, check that the error message includes a real example of an input (for example, for an e-mail address, check that the pattern refers to a real address, like "jean.schmitt@accessibilite.lu").
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}